 Am I a trauma-bonded codependent?

-If the following examples apply to you, you have been the target of emotional/Narcissistic abuse, trauma-bonding (think Stockholm syndrome), having your childhood wounds exploited, and acting from cognitive dissonance, which means your partner is an emotional predator/cluster-B disordered individual (such as a narcissist/psychopath/sociopath/anti-social)
+If the following examples apply to you, you have been the target of emotional/Narcissistic abuse, trauma-bonding (think Stockholm syndrome), having your childhood wounds exploited, and acting from cognitive dissonance, which means your partner has a Love-Avoidant or Narcissistic personality type.

 These signs are by no means comprehensive.
 They are merely the most common concerns I hear from clients, as well as victims who’ve left comments across the forums.
-If the above list sounds like your life, your partner is a disordered, emotional abuser and has no chance of changing.
+If the above list sounds like your life, your partner is a manipulative, emotional abuser and has little chance of changing.

 The good news is you can.
 You can overcome your feelings of low self-esteem, hopelessness, powerlessness, and all those icky, self-defeating beliefs that were implanted in your psyche by the people who exploited you over the years, even as far back as childhood.